rosissharma/movies/README.md

-# movies
+# MOVIES
-Android app that allows users to view the top-rated movies from The Movie Database (TMDb).
+This movie app allows users to view the top-rated movies in TMDb (The Movie Database).
+The app has two pages; home and details.
+The home page lists all the top-rated movies in a card view and clicking on an item will navigate them to the details page.
+The details page features the information on the given movie including the poster and the plot.